wiris/moodle-filter_wiris/docs/contributing/README.md

 ## Requirements

-To contribute to MathType filter set-up the Development Environment as is described in the [Environment](../environment/README.md) documentation.
+To contribute to MathType filter, set-up the Development Environment as is described in the [Environment](../environment/README.md) documentation.

 - Fork the repository and create a new branch from the `release` one.
 - Follow the [Conventional Commits Format guideline](#conventional-commits).